DanaSar13/FastAPI-with-OpenAI-/README.md

 # FastAPI-OpenAI-Chatbot

 This project is a FastAPI application integrated with OpenAI's API for generating text responses.
-It demonstrates setting up a virtual environment, installing dependencies, and creating a simple API with FastAPI.

 ## Setup Instructions